MystenLabs/sui/external-crates/move/documentation/book/src/constants.md

 with underscores `_` between each word.
 For error codes, we use `E` as a prefix and then upper camel case for the rest of the name.

-This naming restriction of starting with `A` to `Z` is in place to give room for future language features.
-It may or may not be removed later.
+The current naming restriction of starting with `A` to `Z` is in place to give room for future language features.

 ## Visibility

 `public` or `public(package)` constants are not currently supported. `const` values can be used only in the declaring module.
-However, as a convience, they can be used across modules in [unit tests attributes](./unit-testing.md).
+However, as a convenience, they can be used across modules in [unit tests attributes](./unit-testing.md).

 ## Valid Expressions